gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 It was such a comically lousy reassurance that I thought a joke was hiding in plain sight.
 Only over many interactions ensued, I appreciated how the true experts sometimes are the worst marketing people on the planet.
-After covering a few more safety questions and hearing that these injections are, in fact, officially approved in Germany, I decided to give it ago.
+After covering a few more safety questions and hearing that these injections are, in fact, officially approved in Germany, I decided to give it a go.
 Still, I maintained my utmost skepticism of the positive effect of these shots.

 I laid on my stomach and received the shots.
 No injections are fun, and these were particularly